PurpleKingdomGames/ultraviolet-docs/website/documentation/guide/gotchas.md

 - Do not call a function something like `def xy(v: vec4): ???` because this will likely interfere with the Swizzle mechanisms (e.g. `vec3(1.0f).yx`).
 Not at the point of definition but at the point of use.
 - Do not name anything `val0...N` or `def0...N`, as this is the naming scheme UltraViolet uses internally when it needs to create identifiers, and you'll end up in a mess.
 The `val` and `def` prefixes where picked in the hope that Scala people would naturally avoid them!

+#### Sharing vals

+`val`s do not work the way you might expect. `inline val x = 1.0f` will not work, since inlining of vals happens in a later Scala compiler phase to macro inlining.
+Instead, use the `final` keyword, i.e. `final val x = 1.0f`.